The Last Painting of Pedro D. Villadolid

 Balsicas Villadolid

 The Villadolids were a family of four talented painters from Bantayan island, Cebu- Pedro, his two sons, Jose and Balsicas and his brother, Diosdado.
 Pedro's younger son Balsicas, would watch his father paint this everyday.
-He loved this painting and became somewhat attached to it.
+He loved this painting and became somewhat obsessed with it.
 Jose, the older son of Pedro, now 77 and is still a notable Cebuano painter residing in Talisay City, shared this with me: "My uncle Diosdado, who taught me the rudiments of painting used to say that in a few years Balsicas will be better than me and my father".
 Then one day, when Diosdado saw one of Balsicas' work - a seascape - he gasped and declared, "hands down, he is now the best amongst us!"

 When Pedro decided it was time to sell the painting, Balsicas, who suffered from emotional instability, suddenly became upset, screamed and lacerated the upper parts of the painting using a kitchen knife.